wp-plugins/final-tiles-grid-gallery-lite/readme.txt

 = A Brand New Algorithm =

-There are dozens of gallery plugins out there, but the problem is that they always look the same!
+There are dozens of wordpress galleries out there, but the problem is that they always look the same!
 Final Tiles Grid Gallery uses a brand new algorithm to make much more interesting grids, how does it work?
 The main concept is very simple: don't crop the images and keep the original size (when possible).